we use ggplot2 for graphical representations

 coord_fixed()

 The fact that we see only one circle at most per position illustrates the quality of the clusters (this was also the case in the previous visualisation, but less clearly).
 Indeed, this means that the destination flows are almost constant in each cluster of models.
 Moreover, this representation, while blind to the actual pairwise flows, shows the structure of the clusters.
-In particular, it emphasises small differences between cluster 13 and clusters 14 to 16 (and similarly for e.g. clusters 10 and 11).
+In particular, it emphasises subtle differences between cluster 13 and clusters 14 to 16 (and similarly for e.g. clusters 10 and 11).

 Finding representative models